Duchess Marie of Mecklenburg-Schwerin: Children

-Marie's eldest surviving son, Grand Duke Cyril Vladimirovich of Russia married, in 1905, his first cousin Victoria Melita of Saxe-Coburg and Gotha, daughter of Vladimir's sister the Duchess of Edinburgh and of Saxe-Coburg and Gotha.
+Marie's eldest surviving son, Grand Duke Cyril Vladimirovich, married, in 1905, his first cousin Victoria Melita of Saxe-Coburg and Gotha, daughter of Vladimir's sister, the Duchess of Edinburgh and of Saxe-Coburg and Gotha.
 Other than the fact that first cousin marriages were not allowed, she was also the former wife of Ernst Louis, Grand Duke of Hesse, the brother of the Empress.
 This marriage was not approved by Nicholas II and Cyril was stripped of his imperial titles.
-The treatment of her son created a strife between her husband and the Emperor.
+The treatment of her son created strife between her husband and the Emperor.
 However, after several deaths in the family put Cyril third in the line of succession to the Imperial Throne, Nicholas agreed to reinstate Cyril's Imperial titles, and the latter's wife was acknowledged as HIH Grand Duchess Viktoria Fedorovna.